joshuacussen/joshuacussen.github.io/_posts/ai-in-dialoge.md

 The problem is that there are no easy answers.
 At least, there are no easy answers worth listening to.
 Learning requires effort.
-The problem with how we use AI is that it short-circuits the effort of learning, giving the illusion of understanding.
+The problem with how we often use AI is that it short-circuits the effort of learning, giving us the illusion of understanding.
 We need to change the way we use AI so that it supports our learning, rather than doing all the work for us.